Winter Storm Survival Guide for Virginia

 Cartoon of driver with snow piled on top of car

-Clean off your car
+Thoroughly clean off your car

 Maybe you've been the victim of snow chunks flying into your windshield from another driver who did not take the time to properly clear their vehicle or you have been the offender because you were in a hurry.
 This can create a dangerous situation and cause reduced visibility, broken windshields, and even death has occurred from missing this crucial step.
 It doesn’t just help the drivers around you: cleaning off your own vehicle increases your road visibility and lessens your chance of a collision.